Male Infertility FAQ

 - What’s the main thing I should know about male infertility?

-- What are assisted reproductive techniques (ARTs)?
+- What are assisted reproductive technologies (ARTs)?

 - If I have obstructive azoospermia, when should my partner and I consider sperm retrieval with an ART rather than surgery?